vercel/next.js/docs/deployment.md

 - Support for [Image Optimization](/docs/basic-features/image-optimization.md) with `next/image`
 - Instant global deployments by pushing to git

-You can start using Vercel (for free) through a personal Hobby account, or create a team to start the next big thing.
+You can start using Vercel (for free) through a personal hobby account, or create a team to start the next big thing.
 Learn more about [Next.js on Vercel](https://vercel.com/solutions/nextjs) or read the [Vercel Documentation](https://vercel.com/docs).

 [![Deploy with Vercel](https://vercel.com/button)](https://vercel.com/new/git/external?repository-url=https://github.com/vercel/next.js/tree/canary/examples/hello-world&project-name=hello-world&repository-name=hello-world&utm_source=github.com&utm_medium=referral&utm_campaign=deployment)